algolife-research/stochastic/README.md

-# Phonon
+# Stochastic

-**Phonon** (formerly AIGA) is an Algorithmic Interactive Graph Audio application.
+**Stochastic** is an Algorithmic Interactive Graph Audio application.
 It is a node-based generative music environment where you compose music by building geometric graphs.

-In Phonon, **Space is Time**.
+In Stochastic, **Space is Time**.
 The distance between nodes determines the rhythm, and the topology of the graph determines the melody and texture.

 ## Features